 Irritable bowel syndrome (IBS) is a chronic gastrointestinal disorder characterized by alterations in motility, stool consistency and frequency, and urgency.
-It is generally classified into three subtypes: constipation-predominant, diarrhea-predominant (IBS-D), and mixed.
-This analysis focuses on IBS-D. Treatment options for IBS are limited, and only a few drugs have secured FDA approval for IBS-D. Current options include Sebela Pharmaceuticals’ Lotronex, Salix Pharmaceuticals’ Xifaxan, Allergan’s Viberzi, and off-label use of antidepressants, motor stimulants, and anticholinergic agents.
+It is generally classified into three subtypes, constipation predominant, diarrhea predominant, and mixed; this analysis focuses on IBS-D, the diarrhea predominant subtype.
+Limited treatment options are available for IBS, and only a few drugs have secured FDA approval for IBS-D. Current treatment options include antidepressants (off-label), motor stimulants (off-label), anticholinergic agents (off-label), a 5-HTR modulator (Sebela Pharmaceuticals’ Lotronex), an antibiotic (Salix Pharmaceuticals’ Xifaxan), and an opioid delta receptor antagonist (AbbVie’s Viberzi).

 Treatment Algorithms: Claims Data Analysis provides detailed, quantitative analysis of the treatment journey and brand usage across lines of therapy and overall using real-world, patient-level claims data so that marketers can accurately assess their source of business, benchmark usage against competitors, and quantify areas of opportunity for their marketed or emerging brand.

-Key drugs covered: Viberzi, Xifaxan, Lotronex, dicyclomine, hyoscyamine sulphate / scopolamine, SSRIs, SNRIs, tricyclic agents, diphenoxylate
+Key drugs: Viberzi, Xifaxan, Lotronex, dicyclomine, hyoscyamine sulphate / scopolamine, SSRIs, SNRIs, tricyclic agents, diphenoxylate.